 Some advanced models come fitted with extra spikes so that the foods don’t slip but all the same, locking the feeding slide in position is good enough.
 Turn on the power and press the “on” position on the bottom switch.

 To slice, gently push the carriage towards the blade with one arm while the other collects the sliced product.
 You may want to keep a wrapper at the end so that the meat is caught right into it.
-Still on the same, a vertical position is often the standard pose when setting food on the carriage.
+Still, on the same, a vertical position is often the standard pose when setting food on the carriage.
 You could alternate to a horizontal pose provided the product fits well onto the tray.

 If at any point you wish to slim or thicken the size of the cuts, regulate the knob to your desired range.
-Most slicers can switch between super thin to about 1inches thick.
+Most slicers can switch from super thin to about 1inches thick.
 Once done with the task, switch off the slicer, give a few seconds for the blade to stop, and then close the thickness dial at zero.

 Given that modern slicers are multipurpose, you likely will be cutting a wider range of foods, whether raw or cooked.
 It is therefore pivotal that you keep your blade clean for the next round.
-After each use, follow up with a thorough clean to avoid a case of cross-contamination.
+After each use, follow up with a thorough cleaning to avoid a case of cross-contamination.